pqrkchqps/diehard-dot-fund-school/basic-training-workshop.md

 ### Section 3 - Using Proposals

-*Pre-set 3-4 simple proposal examples taken from "9 ways to use a proposal" article.*
+*Pre-set 3-4 simple proposal examples taken from “9 ways to use a proposal” article.*

 * Questions, examples and applications (20')